OSQUAREG/sciscut-url-shortener-flaskapi-reactjs/README.md

 #### Click Analytics

-You can also track information on how your URLs are used with every click.
+You can also track information on how and where your URLs are being used with every click.